FrankGrillo1991/Python-SQLite-Limited-Data/README.md

-Database developed with Python and SQLite
+Database developed with Python and SQLite3